quayzar/git-optimized-wordpress/README.md

 Git-Optimized WordPress
 =======================

-This repository contains a Git-optimized boilerplate structure for use with version-controlled WordPress projects.
+This repository contains a version-control-optimized boilerplate structure for use with WordPress projects.

 **Changes**
  * There's a separate subdirectory for the WordPress core (`cms/`).